dbee01/clm/README.md

 # customer list management platform
 a simple customer-list-management js dom app produced from a bash shell script and a botasaurus scrape of Google Maps business info for your chosen keywords

-it's a bash script that reads the Google Map ndjson files scraped by https://github.com/omkarcloud/google-maps-scraper written by @omkarcloud and https://www.omkar.cloud/botasaurus/ . it then extracts the data and turns it into a Customer List Management html + JS file
+it's a bash script that reads the Google Map ndjson files scraped by https://github.com/omkarcloud/google-maps-scraper written by https://www.omkar.cloud and @https://www.omkar.cloud/botasaurus/ . it then extracts the data and turns it into a Customer List Management html + JS file

 live demo: